 Menards originally started as a pole building business.
 But as customers began asking for lumber and other building materials, Menard expanded his business to sell these items.
-His home improvement chain now has over 300 stores and brings in an estimated $10 billion in sales, according to Forbes.
+His home improvement chain now has over 300 stores and amasses about $13 billion in annual sales, according to Forbes.

 Len Blavatnik was born in Ukraine and raised outside of Moscow.
 He came to America in 1978 to study at Columbia University.
 The foundation of his wealth came from the “aluminum wars” in Russia during the ’90s, during which he began buying newly privatized aluminum plants, Bloomberg reported.

 He also invested in oil, purchasing a 40% stake in the oil company TNK in 1997.
 Blavatnik sold his stake in 2013 for $7 billion, Forbes reported.
-He is also the owner of Warner Music and has a holding company with stakes in Rocket Internet, Tory Burch and more.
+He is also the owner of Warner Music and has a holding company with stakes in e-commerce company Rocket Internet, fashion label Tory Burch and more.

 Tom & Judy Love

 Tom Love dropped out of college to join the Marines.
-When he returned, he and his wife Judy founded the first Love’s Travel Stops & Country Store in 1964 at a gas station that they leased with a $5,000 loan from his parents.
-Today, the Love’s convenience store chain has more than 430 locations across 41 states and boasts revenues of $16 billion, Forbes reported.
+When he returned, he and his wife, Judy, founded the first Love’s Travel Stops & Country Store in 1964 at a gas station that they leased with a $5,000 loan from his parents.
+Today, the Love’s convenience store chain has more than 490 locations across 41 states and boasts revenues of $20 billion, Forbes reported.

 WhatsApp is the world’s biggest messaging service, and Jan Koum is the main man behind it as its co-founder and former CEO.
 But before he was one of the richest people in tech, Koum and his mother immigrated to California from Ukraine when he was 16.
 He swept floors to help make ends meet.